San Mateo de Otao :

 • ✔️ Camera or smartphone for memories.

-• ✔️ A small first aid kit (bandages, antiseptic).
+• ✔️ A small first aid kit (bandages, disinfectant).

-Bring enough cash (soles) as there is no ATM in San Mateo de Otao and mobile coverage may be non-existent in places, making card payments difficult.
-Budget around 100 to 150 soles per person for the day (entrances, activities, meals).
+Bring enough cash (soles) as there is no ATM in San Mateo de Otao and mobile coverage can be non-existent in some places, making card payments difficult.
+Plan about 100 to 150 soles per person for the day (entries, activities, meals).

 Phone and connection

-Mobile coverage is very limited, or even non-existent in several areas (steep valleys, hiking zones).
-Notify your loved ones before leaving and do not rely on your phone for payments or real-time navigation.
+Mobile coverage is very limited, even non-existent in several sectors (deep valleys, hiking areas).
+Inform your loved ones before leaving and do not rely on your phone for payments or real-time navigation.

 Safety and environment

-• ✔️ For extreme sports, absolutely choose professional and equipped providers (local guides or recognized agencies).
+• ✔️ For extreme sports, always choose professional and equipped providers (local guides or recognized agencies).

-• ✔️ Leave no trash behind, respect nature and the sites visited.
+• ✔️ Do not leave any waste behind, respect nature and the sites visited.

 • ✔️ Stay on marked trails for hikes.